 As new booths styles and methods of trade show marketing come into vogue, you may wonder if you would like a new inflatable model or a display with a conference room.
 Before jumping into a purchase, a trade show booth rental can help you decide which display offers the function you want and need.
 Bringing technology to the booth may require a new layout, as well.
 Renting can help you decide whether or not you want to buy.

 Cost Advantages Of Renting

 If you see the virtue of renting components when you need them, you may still opt to ship other booth furniture to shows.
-You can also rent chairs, tables, computer equipment, and small equipment such as waste paper baskets, stools, and projectors.
+You can also rent chairs, tables, computer equipment and small items, such as waste paper baskets, stools and projectors.
 The rental cost may seem only slightly more than buying the items outright, but don’t forget to add shipping and storage costs.

-Whether you are talking about items large or small, a quick analysis may prove that a trade show display rental is a good value for many events.
+Whether you are talking about items large or small, a quick analysis may prove that trade show display rentals are a good value for many events.
 Your local trade show exhibit company can help you run the numbers to decide when renting makes sense.